How the Tenure Process Works

 The President reviews the documentation presented and forwards his/her recommendation.
 The faculty member is then notified by letter from the President, through the dean’s office.

 See Section 3.3.5 of the Faculty Handbook for further details.

-Tenure may be awarded upon recommendation of the President upon completion of a probationary period of at least five (and no longer than six) years of full-time service at the rank of assistant professor or higher.
+Tenure may be awarded upon recommendation of the President upon completion of a probationary period of at least five (and no longer than six) years of full-time service at the rank of assistant professor or higher, including any prior service credit awarded upon hire to the tenure track.
 Given an appropriate level of performance, the primary criterion for tenure is the compatibility of the candidate’s performance and interests with the objectives of the school, college, and Institute.

 Eligibility for Tenure